-- 1. 'Assessment-Non-TANF Cash is used for any assessment activity relating to Education, Employment and Financial Literacy. - 2.
-'Employment-Non-TANF Cash-Working Less than 30 hours is used when the client's employment hours are under 30 hours per week. - 3.
-Employment (subsidized or unsubsidized) is used when a client's employment hours are 30 hours per week or more.
+- 'Assessment-Non-TANF Cash' is used for any assessment activity relating to Education, Employment and Financial Literacy. - 2.
+'Employment-Non-TANF Cash-Working Less than 30 hours' is used when client's employment hours are under 30 hours per week. - 3.
+'Employment' (subsidized or unsubsidized) is used when client's employment hours are 30 hours per week or more.
 When 'Employment' is selected, the Work Pays incentive is also issued. - 4.
-Education non-cash is used for non-cash clients participating in educational activities. - 5.
-'Financial Literacy Non-TANF Cash is used for any non-cash client financial literacy activities.
+Education Non-Cash is used for any Non-Cash client participating in educational activities - 5.
+'Financial Literacy Non-TANF Cash' is used for any Non-Cash client financial literacy activities.